General Note for Unavailable Tour Days in Mar 2025 Read More

-Wednesday, Feb 26th - No public tours available at 12pm or 1pm
+Wednesday, March 26th - No public tour at 10am tour

 “It was called Candleberry by the early settlers in the seventeenth century who used it in candle making.
 Peter Henderson wrote in Handbook of Plants, 1890: ‘In New England, the wax which invests the berries is collected in considerable quantities.
 It is obtained by boiling the berries in water, when the wax melts and rises to the surface.
 Under the name of Bayberry tallow it is often used to make candles, either alone or mixed with tallow; it is also employed in soap making’ “